 Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire in the area.
 These strategies include hazard reduction burning (back burns), fire breaks and weed management.
 Redland City Council works with its Local Disaster Management Group partners to undertake fire mitigation activities around the city.

 Flood Prone, Storm Tide

-Current Landslide Hazard mapping shows that Sheldon is considered to have a low landslide hazard with a few pockets of medium to high landslide hazard.
+Current Landslide Hazard mapping shows that Sheldon is considered to have a predominantly low landslide hazard with a few pockets of medium to high landslide hazard.
 Sheldon is typically a rural area with sparse residential development which limits the potential impacts of landslide.
-Furthermore, the Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+In addition to this, the Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.